I went to Potato Point with the Scouts for a weekend wide game. Very nice location, apart from the ticks!

 We did this walk on a warm afternoon on new year’s day.
 The walk is pleasant, with plenty of shade for most of the way.
 In the end we only collected two of the geocaches, as following the ridge line to the third was considered an exercise for another day.
 A very pleasant walk.
 A 4.2km walk with 169 meters of ascent.

 A little over a year ago I helped host a panel session at the Paris OpenStack summit.
 The panel was three telco people talking about NFV, but that’s not the bit I really remember.
 The bit that really stuck with me was how fat I looked in photos from the event.
-An example:

 I weighed just over 110 kilos (240 lbs).
 I decided something had to change — I have a new daughter, and I want to be around to see her well into her life.
 So, I joined a gym and started bush walking.
 My first walk was documented here as a walk up Tuggeranong hill.
 That rapidly became an obsession with climbing hills to survey markers, which then started to include finding geocaches.